8 Great Reasons You’ll Dig Leadville & Twin Lakes HistoryDecember 19, 2020

 - East Side Mining District: All of the above + snowmobile tours and above-treeline views.

 Stroll through 70 square blocks of National Historic Landmark District in downtown Leadville, renowned for its Victorian architecture.
 Explore the numerous shops, saloons, and restaurants.
 Check out our self-guided tour (p.
 12 of the Leadville/Lake County Heritage Guide) and the best ways to walk back in time in downtown Leadville.

-3) Wild West saloons are still open.
+3) A Wild West saloon is still open.